SpektraSystems/Azure-Arc-for-Kubernetes/03-Onboard-Kubernetes-Cluster-to-Azure-Arc.md

    This will launch a browser,Login with the credentials provided in the environment details page

    ![](./images/arc-0000.png)

+   > **Note**: If the browser doesn't pop up, on the task bar, check for Edge chromium browser icon and open it.

 2. Connect the Kubernetes cluster to Azure Arc by executing the following command:

-   > Note: Replace the XXXXXX with the deploymentID provided in the environment details page
+   > Note: Replace the XXXXXX with the deploymentID provided in the environment details section on Lab Environment tab on the right.

      ```